Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 This implies

-the analogous inequality being valid for the Exclusion Process.
-In view of this and of the bounds proved in \cite{cf:Wilson}, to prove Theorems \ref{mainres}, \ref{sepdist} and \ref{mainressep} it is sufficient to prove the following statements:
+the analogous inequality being valid for the exclusion process.
+In view of this and of the bounds proved in \cite{cfWilson}, to prove Theorems \ref{mainres}, \ref{sepdist} and \ref{mainressep} it is sufficient to prove the following statements: \begin{itemize} \item The sharp asymptotic upper bound on the mixing time of the AT shuffle